Along with her twin sister, Gulliver Prep senior Alexandra Yaniz started a dance program in Great Harbor Cay in the Bahamas.

 “I like the creativity,” she says.
 “When I’m dancing my own choreography, it feels comfortable and right in my body.”

-Yaniz is an officer of the Dane Club and co-president of the Open Ears, Open Arms club which performs community service.
+Yaniz is an officer of the Dance Club and co-president of the Open Ears, Open Arms club which performs community service.
 She’s also in the National Honor Society, the Spanish National Honor Society, the National Honor Society for Dance Arts, the History Honor Society, Mu Alpha Theta, and the Cum Laude Society.

 She and her sister went to three dance conventions this year.
 She’s been a scholarship winner at all three.